-before causing the vehicle to distribute the shares as a dividend to PSTH's investors.81 PSTH would have used only about 72% of its assets on this deal, leaving the rest of PSTH's money unused and available to complete other deals.
-After several weeks of behind-the-scenes conversations with the SEC, PSTH withdrew from the transaction, possibly in part because the SEC expressed concern about the deal's legality under the ICA.82 In a confirmation of our thesis about the fundamental similarity between SPACs and investment funds, Pershing Square then took the shares in UMG that PSTH had originally intended to purchase and put them instead into Pershing Square's hedge funds, which were managed by the same Pershing Square employees who also managed the SPAC.83
+before causing the vehicle to distribute the shares as a dividend to PSTH's investors.
+Reference to the shares as a dividend to PSTH's investors.
+PSTH would have used only about 72% of its assets on this deal, leaving the rest of PSTH's money unused and available to complete other deals.
+After several weeks of behind-the-scenes conversations with the SEC, PSTH withdrew from the transaction, possibly in part because the SEC expressed concern about the deal's legality under the ICA.
+In a confirmation of our thesis about the fundamental similarity between SPACs and investment funds, Pershing Square then took the shares in UMG that PSTH had originally intended to purchase and put them instead into Pershing Square's hedge funds, which were managed by the same Pershing Square employees who also managed the SPAC.